Target your Instagram audience

 Another easy way is by analyzing their follower growth rate.
 Fake commenters will usually have a sudden spike in followers at some point in time.
 The growth rate will then remain stagnant afterward since they’re not gaining any new followers organically

 Take a look at the following growth chart of an account that likely bought some followers.

 There seems to be a sudden and drastic spike in followers within two days.
 But then the growth slightly drops soon after and then remains stagnant.
 The follower growth rate of this account looks highly unusual and suspicious.

-There’s a good chance they bought followers because there’s no other logical explanation for that spike.
-Plus, there’s also the fact that the account gained a lot of followers on some days and lost tons of them on other days.
+There’s a high chance they bought followers because there’s no other logical explanation for that spike.
+Plus, there’s also this fact that the account gained a lot of followers on some days and lost tons of them on other days.

 On the other hand, a real account will have a steady follower growth rate without any major spikes or drops in follower count.
 And if you look at the daily follower growth rate, you can see that the account is gradually gaining a handful of new followers every day.

 You will need to use a tool to run an audience quality check for potential fake commenters.

 Instead, you can try the free IG Audit tool that’s built specifically to analyze the percentage of real followers on Instagram accounts.